Oh the Prices You'll See: Designing a Fair Exchange System to Mitigate Personalized Pricing: The Model

-Our construction of these pricing algorithms is intended to capture a range of different seller behaviors.
-We detail specific implementation in the results section.
-We also examine an empirical pricing algorithm; we use the pricing model presented in prior work \cite{browsing23}, which investigates differential prices for airline tickets.
-Details for this model can be found in \Cref{sec:pricing}.
+In addition to our simulated prices we also examine an empirical pricing algorithm; we use a pricing model presented in prior work \cite{browsing23}, which investigates airline ticket pricing.
+We assume that prices shared by consumers are collected by an automated system (\textit{e.g.,} browser extension) to ensure that prices available to the algorithm are the same prices available to the consumer.

-\subsection{Exchange system, $\mathcal{S}$}

-The system $\mathcal{S}$ facilitates agent exchange of money for a good.
-Developing our system requires us to consider the design of two factors: the fairness target $\mathcal{F}$ and the choice of $m$, the money the buyer $u$ pays to intermediary $v$.
-These modeling choices align with \textbf{RQ 2} and \textbf{RQ 1}; we have already described the design of the fairness targets.
-In this section we discuss the choice of $m$ in detail.
+\subsection{Exchange system $\mathcal{S}$ $(solveMatching \textmd{ and } computeM)$}

 In \textbf{RQ 1} we ask whether the transaction price $m$ should be set centrally or determined by individual negotiations.
-We experiment with two different methodologies for setting the transaction price $m$: \begin{description}[style=unboxed,leftmargin= .35cm] \item[Centralized: ] We solve for the optimally fair matching of agents and setting of $m$ values (maximizing $\mathcal{F}$).
-The system is not aware of the private utility functions of individuals, so the recommended matchings at the optimal $m$ values may not actually transact.
-This optimization outputs a set of interactions $\mathcal{J}$ such that each agent has at most one outgoing interaction (\textit{i.e.,} they are the buyer), and at most $k$-many incoming interactions (\textit{i.e.,} they are the intermediary).
-The transaction prices $m$ for all $j_{u\rightarrow v} \in \mathcal{J}$ are simultaneously set centrally to maximize $\mathcal{F}$.
-Agents can either accept the transaction price $m$ or refuse.
+We experiment with two methodologies for setting the transaction price $m$:

+\textbf{Centralized:} We solve for the optimally fair consumer matching and $m$-value setting (maximizing fairness criteria $\mathcal{F}$).
+The system is not aware of private utility functions of individuals, so recommended matchings at optimal $m$ values may not actually transact.
+This optimization outputs a set of interactions $\mathcal{J}$ such that each consumer has at most one outgoing interaction (\textit{i.e.,} as buyer), and at most $k$-many incoming interactions (\textit{i.e.,} as intermediary).
+The transaction prices $m_{uv}$ for all $j_{uv} \in \mathcal{J}$ are simultaneously set centrally to maximize $\mathcal{F}$.
+Each consumer can either accept the transaction price $m$ or refuse.